aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/creating-reading-and-saving-projects/_index.md

 The following lines of code demonstrate how to achieve this using C#.

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-ReadPasswordProtectedProjectFile-ReadingPasswordProtectedProjectFile.cs" >}}

+The following code example demonstrates how to check if the project file is password protected.
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ExProject-CheckIfProjectIsPasswordProtected.cs" >}}

 ## **Working With Encodings**
 Aspose.Tasks provides support for the encoding of MPX files.
 The following code example shows the encoding settings.